mikemerin/mikemerin.github.com/2017-11-24-PHP-through-Ruby.md

 ### Ruby: `+` / `.concat` | PHP: `array_merge`
 ---

+Back to building onto arrays, while pushing and shifting allows you to

-, and the `array_merge` function lets you do even more.
+ and the `array_merge` function lets you do even more.

 Another way you can add anything to an array and flatten it in the process is by using `array_merge`.
 You can do a pseudo array_push or array_unshift this way, and even better you can merge as many arrays together as you want!